 Whale News Highlights

 Many wonderful events have occurred in the past few years to enhance our understanding of killer whales.
 As a result, changes in how humans interact with whales is continually improving.
-Here are a few recent examples:
+This killer whale update provides but a few recent examples:

 January 2021 – A group of orcas that hasn’t been seen in 20 years has returned to B.C.’s central coast.
 The group, part of the A5 pod, are a part of B.C.’s northern resident killer whale population.
 They brought along a baby as they returned to their traditional winter foraging grounds in British Columbia waters.
 Read more details.